 Rank

 Ranks, sometimes called identity domains, are socially constructed positions with set dichotomies of privilege and oppression (e.g. race, gender/gender orientation, sexual orientation, etc.).
-People are typically not able to opt into or out of their ranks, and the rules that dictate one’s behavior in a specific rank are deeply internalized beginning in childhood.
-(Nieto et al., 2006; Hays, 2016)

 Social Privilege